electronstudio/godot_space/docs/tutorial.md

 Open the `enemy.tscn` scene file by double clicking it.

 Right click on the `enemy` node and attach a script.
+Press `Create`.
 Replace the contents of the script with:

 ```gdscript
 extends Area2D